 To save steps and provide a quick and easy transfer of food in and out of the refrigerator, always install the appliance with the door opening toward the counter, workspace, or range.
 Don't hesitate to make such simple changes, as they can radically improve the convenience and your comfort in your own home.

 It's important to remember that your refrigerator door can be reversed at any time.
 That means that even an older refrigerator can usually be reconfigured for your space.

 At one time, all refrigerator doors typically opened from one side or the other.
 The freezer chamber was tiny and was always located at the top of the refrigerator.
 While it's still possible to purchase a new refrigerator with that configuration, there are now French-door options that may be more appropriate for your needs.

 French doors on refrigerators are double doors with the handles next to one another and the hinges at opposite sides of the appliance.
 You can open either door separately or both at the same time.
 This flexibility means you may find it easier to use the refrigerator in a smaller kitchen.

-Just like single-door refrigerators, French-door refrigerators come in many styles and with a wide range of available options.
+Just as with single-door refrigerators, French-door refrigerators come in many styles and with a wide range of available options.
 Some offer on-the-door water and ice; others come in sleek stainless steel; still others offer clever retracting shelves and digital thermostats.

-- Side by side refrigerator/freezers feature French-style doors.
+- Side-by-side refrigerator/freezers: These feature French-style doors.
 One side of the appliance is dedicated to frozen food while the other is intended for refrigerated items.

-- French-door refrigerators with freezers on the bottom make it easier to reach into the fridge from either side.
+- French-door refrigerator: These come with freezers on the bottom (typically accessed by a drawer-style door) and make it easier to reach into the refrigerator from either side.
 The lower freezer offers a bit more space for ice cream and other frozen foods.